Techniques

 Down Block

-In karate, the downward block, known as gedan barai (下段払い), is a fundamental defensive technique designed to deflect or sweep away attacks aimed at the lower part of the body, such as kicks or strikes directed toward the abdomen or groin.
+The Down Block, known in Japanese as Gedan Barai (下段払い), is a fundamental defensive technique designed to deflect or sweep away attacks aimed at the lower part of the body, such as kicks or strikes directed toward the abdomen or groin.
+“Gedan” (下段) means “lower level” and “Barai” (払 …

 Fighting Punch